There’s no cure for inverse psoriasis, but the condition can be managed with a number of treatments, including natural remedies.

 - vitamin D, or calcipotriene (Sorilux, Calcitrene, Dovonex)

-Skin folds can breed yeast and other infections.
+Skin folds also provide ideal conditions for yeast and other infections.
 If this occurs, your doctor will need to examine you to determine the proper treatment.
 Fungal infections may require additional medications.

 For persistent and more severe inverse psoriasis, your doctor may also prescribe light therapy or other medications.